top of page

 Lecturer in Chemistry (Theoretical and Computational)

-School of Chemistry and Forensic Science, University of Kent
+Chemistry and Forensic Science, School of Natural Sciences, University of Kent

 Canterbury CT2 7NH, United Kingdom